ishansharma13/node-js-course-udemy/Notes.md

 Event loop: loop process that keeps on running managed by node as long as work is to be done Entire node server is single threaded, it is basically like this, whenever a new task is to be done it is added to the queue along with a callback that gets called when that task is done.

+Node.js works on each request as a stream in which data is passed as chunks (stream)

+Buffer is simply a construct that allows you to work with chunks before saving them